Plural Labs

 Traumagenic:

-1. (adjective) A system which came to exist as a response to trauma.
+1. (adjective) Forming as a response to trauma.

 Parogenic:

-1. (adjective) A system who's isn't sure of, or concerned with, their origin.
+1. (adjective) Unsure of, or not concerned over their own origin.

 Mechanics